Russia-Trump: Who's who in the drama to end all dramas?

 Mueller's inquiry runs alongside similar ones being conducted by politicians in Congress - but he's the only one who can press charges against anyone.

 He plays a big part in Season Four onward.

 Season Four - The legal fight

 After Season Three ended with the first charges being laid down by Robert Mueller, things really speed up in Season Four.
 The president's fury with the special counsel investigation increases and he fires his Attorney-General.
-Investigators continue to circle.
+Investigators continue to circle though...

 Who is he?
 OK, he's not Putin's chef any more, but he once was - now he's the man accused of spearheading Russia's attempts to interfere in the 2016 election.

 Key plot line A little out of the blue, Mueller announces charges against Prigozhin and 12 other Russians, accusing them of tampering with the US election by (among other things) organising and promoting political rallies in the US.